Kenna works with doctors and natural healthcare professionals. Her experience as a fitness instructor helps her write about health tips.

 "If we try to lengthen the muscle too quickly or forcefully, it responds with a reflexive contraction -- it shortens the muscle in a protective response to the stress, so the muscle is tightened, rather than relaxed.
 To get the most out of your stretch, begin the exercise gently and hold it in place."

-After your workout, which is called the "cooling-off period," when you stretch, you can hold your stretches up to 30 seconds.
+After your workout, which is called the "cooling-off period," you can hold your stretches up to 30 seconds when you stretch.

 Before or after a workout, the following steps will help you stretch: